jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

         next-hop-self
       commit
     ```
-  We will now need to add the VRF/SRv6 configuration to BGP.
   We will add VRF *carrots* in BGP and enable SRv6 to each address family with the command *`segment-routing srv6`*.
 In addition we will tie the vrf to the SRv6 locator *`MyLocator`*.

-  Last on xrd01 we will redistribute the connected routes using the command *`redistribute connected`*.
-On xrd07 we will need to redistribute the connected and static routes to provide reachability to Rome and its additional prefixes.
+  Last on xrd01 we will redistribute connected routes using the command *`redistribute connected`*.
+On xrd07 we will need to redistribute both the connected and static routes to provide reachability to Rome and its additional prefixes.
 For xrd07 we will add the command *`redistribute static`*

- 2. Enable SRv6 for VRF carrots and redistribute connected/static
+ 1. Enable SRv6 for VRF carrots and redistribute connected/static

     **xrd01**
     ```